Sunday, October 3, 2010

 Original Photograph by Jeffrey Hunter - copyright 2000

-The statue of the spell binding goddess, Venus was created by a Florentine artist Sanfro Botticelli more than 500 years ago - could he have ever imagined that a fearless knight would wear a tie illustrating his statue of Venus.
-I don’t think even the knight could have imagined wearing the tie either?
-Whoever said novelty neckties were not cool, or that they were silly better not run into this apparent fashion conscience man.
-He may not take to kindly any criticism of his attire.
+Venus has had such wonderful effects on men falling in love and surrendering to passion though out history.
+The painting of the spellbinding goddess was created by a Florentine artist Sandro Botticelli more than 500 years ago.
+Could he have ever imagined that a fearless knight (illustrated above) would wear a romantic necktie illustrating his painting of Venus?
+I don’t think even the knight could have imagined wearing the tie either.

 Click here to Buy the Venus Goddess of Love Necktie